Sanjay-Hacking/Sanjay-Hacking/README.md

 # 👋 Hi, I'm Sanjay

-💻 Aspiring Cybersecurity Professional | NCFE Level 2 Certificate in the Principles of Cyber Security Complete | Level 3 in Progress
+💻 Aspiring Cybersecurity Professional | NCFE Level 2 & Level 3 Certificate in the Principles of Cyber Security Complete
 🔐 Building strong foundations across networking, Linux, and security principles

 ## 🚀 About Me
-- 📘 Currently following a 16-week cybersecurity roadmap with hands-on labs
+- 📘 Currently following a cyber security roadmap with hands-on labs
-- 🎯 Preparing for the **CompTIA Security+** exam and **NCFE Level 3 Certificate**
+- 🎯 Preparing for the **CompTIA Security+** exam
 - 🧰 Labs and tools: Kali Linux, Wireshark, Nmap, Netcat, TryHackMe
 - ✍️ Logging my progress weekly to stay sharp and reflect on what I learn